THE SPIRIT OF RELIGION

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-The following essay may sound as though I do not recognize that throughout the millennia of earth’s history there have been men and women of integrity and self-sacrifice who have served in religious institutions.
+The following article may sound as though I do not recognize that throughout the millennia of earth’s history, there have been men and women of integrity and self-sacrifice who have served in religious institutions.
 I am aware there have been truly noble Christian missionaries who have been sent forth by Christian denominations.

 So in reviewing what I have to say, I trust the reader will understand that I am not attacking the multitudes of selfless people who have given their lives in order to spread the Gospel of the Kingdom.
 Rather, my hope is to point out a spirit that, in one way or another, will murder Christ wherever Christ appears.

-Babylon, “confusion,” is the New Testament term for the spirit of religion.
+Babylon, which means “confusion”, is the New Testament term for the spirit of religion.

 Then they said, “Come, LET US BUILD ourselves a city, with a tower that REACHES TO THE HEAVENS, so that we may MAKE A NAME FOR OURSELVES and not be scattered over the face of the whole earth.”